Know what gun will make you stand a chance against a cougar attack and prevent yourself from becoming its meal!

 In other words, you don’t bring a twig to a lion fight.

-The best bet when facing a stalking predator, like a big cuddly kitty cat, is to ensure you can get a shot off as quick and accurate as possible because they usually attack silently, and without notice.
+The best bet when facing a stalking predator, like a big cuddly kitty cat, is to ensure you can get a shot off as quick and accurately as possible because they usually attack silently and without notice.
 In other words, if your local laws allow you to do so, carry a handgun with you in a caliber size you are comfortable shooting.

 A handgun is your best bet when defending against a large animal like a mountain lion.